driveri/dimac/README.md

     dimac_tc.m			- GUI for user input into choosing an ROI to generate a DIMAC timeseries dimac_pi.m			- script to calculate pulsatililty index, accepting input structure from dimac_tc.m

+    dimac_load_and_fit_pox.m	- loads pulseox log file in format for further processing dimac_pox_pulsedelay.m	- calculates the delay between a DIMAC waveform and an associate pulseox (finger pulse) waveform

     readSiemensPhysio.m		- Script to read in Siemens PMU puls data and align with the image timestamps in the DICOM directory calc_phys_regressors.m	- Peak fitting script for physiological monitoring traces, written by Kevin Murphy